 Throughout your career as a student and/or researcher you will produce a series of reports, papers, publications and other texts, in many cases in fluent English.
-Tips and tricks to improve your writing in English are collected on the UGent portal.
+Tips and tricks to improve your writing in English are collected on the UGent portal: How to write a paper.

 The faculty of …

 When you refer to someone else's work in your paper, you need to include that source in the reference list.
 A reference list only contains sources that were cited or referred to in your paper.
-Background readings do not belong in your reference list (but they can go in …
+Background readings don't belong in your reference list (but they can go in your …